aptafti/2019-Deep-Learning-Fundamentals-and-Applications-in-Medical-Informatics-Workshop/README.md

 # 2019 Deep Learning Fundamentals and Applications in Medical Informatics Workshop

-My name is Ahmad, and I have the honor to serve as a speaker at [Deep Learning Fundamentals and Applications in Medical Informatics](https://web.cvent.com/event/472ac73b-360b-4c5a-a45d-d14cc0249321/summary), which is being held in [Northwestern Mutual Cream City Labs](https://innovation.northwesternmutual.com/cream-city-labs/), April, 5-6, 2019.
+My name is [Ahmad Tafti](http://aptafti.github.io), and I have the honor to serve as a speaker at [Deep Learning Fundamentals and Applications in Medical Informatics](https://web.cvent.com/event/472ac73b-360b-4c5a-a45d-d14cc0249321/summary), which is being held in [Northwestern Mutual Cream City Labs](https://innovation.northwesternmutual.com/cream-city-labs/), April, 5-6, 2019.

 I will be covering two topics, including: <strong> 1) AI and deep learning; what and why? </strong> and <strong> 2) Deep CNN architectures and their applications in medical image analysis </strong>.
 The PDF files of these topics are available within the current GitHub repository.
 I am trying my level best to document everything around my talks within this GitHub repository.